armory/docs/content/en/cd-as-a-service/setup/deploy-your-app.md

 title: Deploy Your Own App
 linkTitle:  Deploy Your Own App
 description: >
-  Create a deployment config file for your app and then deploy it to your Kubernetes cluster using Armory CD-as-a-Service.
+  Create a deployment config file for your app.
+Deploy two versions of your app to your Kubernetes cluster using Armory CD-as-a-Service.
 weight: 20
 ---